There are few people who need the different functions of a multimeter more than HVAC technicians.

 This seems too easy to be, true, but a lot of HVAC appliances are tucked away in dark corners or crawl spaces.
 Even if there is a light in the room, chances are you’re still working in the shadows or dark corners.

 A temperature probe

 Even if it’s not included in your multimeter, you’re probably finding a way around this by carrying some sort of external thermometer.

 If you know what range you’re working with, this may not be as big of a deal, but otherwise the auto-ranging feature can save you a lot of time.

 A True-RMS meter

 This is especially handy in bigger appliances with high voltage, such as HVAC appliances.

-- Detecting ghost voltage
+Detecting ghost voltage

 It’d be nice if you could rely on your reading and not wonder if you’ve got a false positive.

 The model that comes to mind first is the Fluke 116.
-Not only is this a Fluke and therefore the best quality digital multimeter you can buy, it has all the features listed above.
+Not only is this a Fluke and therefore the best quality digital multimeter you can buy, but it also has all the features listed above.

 The Fluke 116 is also competitively priced because it was designed as part of a series that created great quality products while also using cost-cutting measures that keep the prices of the multimeters in the series as low as possible.